Domain annotation: [ InterPro ]

 The sequence identity between target protein and template structure is

 commonly seen as a first indicator for the expected accuracy of a model,

 This model is based on target-template sequence alignment of

-among template structures is advised.
+model quality and variability among template structures is advised.

 Would you like to submit this model to quality estimation services?

 Colored by: identical residues and amino acid property

 MVIEW Color Scheme used: CLUSTAL

 Positively charged amino acids